kubernetes/enhancements/keps/sig-node/4680-add-resource-health-to-pod-status/README.md

 ### DRA implementation details

 Today DRA does not return the health of the device back to kubelet.
-In `1.30` we had a `ListAndWatch()` API similar to DevicePlugin, from which we could have inferred device health.
-However, this API is being removed in `1.31`, necessitating a new approach for health monitoring.
+The proposal is to extend the type `BasicDevice` (from [staging/src/k8s.io/dynamic-resource-allocation/api/types.go](https://github.com/kubernetes/kubernetes/blob/master/staging/src/k8s.io/dynamic-resource-allocation/api/types.go#L58)) to include the Health field the same way it is done in the Device Plugin as well as a device ID.

 The following design outlines how Kubelet will obtain health information from DRA plugins and use it to update the PodStatus.
 This design focuses on an